Dsbch/dsvk-renderer/README.md

 # 3D engine project.

-I'm currently working on my 3D engine using only win32 api and vulkan.
+I'm currently working on my vulkan renderer.

+Download lunargSDK for vulkan first https://vulkan.lunarg.com/sdk/home

+premake5 --mode=sandbox vs2026

+If you build in release you can load default model with "R", "Q" to delete instance "T" to rotate.